US prepped for strikes on Iran before approval was withdrawn

-WASHINGTON (AP) — The United States made preparations for a military strike against Iran on Thursday night in retaliation for the downing of a U.S. surveillance drone, but the operation was abruptly called off with just hours to go, a U.S. official said.
+WASHINGTON (AP) — The United States made preparations for a military strike against Iran in retaliation for the downing of a U.S. surveillance drone, but the operation was abruptly called off with just hours to go, a U.S. official said.

 The official, who was not authorized to discuss the operation publicly and spoke on condition of anonymity, said the targets would have included radars and missile batteries.
-The New York Times reported that President Donald Trump had approved the strikes, but then called them off.
+The New York Times reported that President Donald Trump had approved the strikes Thursday night, but then called them off.
 The newspaper cited anonymous senior administration officials.

 The White House on Thursday night declined requests for comment.